hundred rabbits logo consisting of one hundred white dots

 Mie, Japan

 Our windlass broke while in Fiji.
 The motor died, and we did not have the means to replace it.
 It didn't matter though, because up to this point we always hoisted the anchor back up by hand.
 Rare were the times that we relied on the windlass, and we now realize that perhaps this was what caused its early death.
-When mechanical parts fall into disuse, they get angry, then jealous, and eventually they become vengeful and start breaking apart.
+When mechanical parts fall into disuse, they get angry, then jealous, and eventually they become vengeful and start punishing you.

 We carried our wounded windlass all the way to Japan, and removed it from the deck while in Minamiise, Mie JP.